The Bird Dog Pilates & Fitness Studio

 Wes Waggener has been teaching, coaching, and training people of all ages since 1997.
 He has earned degrees in physical education and a masters of science in biomechanics from Ball State University (Muncie, IN).
 Wes also earned a PhD in Kinesiology from Michigan State University.
 Wes has taught in higher education since 1997, serving on faculty at both alma maters in addition to Lansing Community College, Eastern Michigan University, and The University of Michigan-Ann Arbor.
 While completing his PhD, Wes moved to Chicago to write his dissertation.
 In the process, he started personal training.
 Upon completion of his degree, he moved to Ann Arbor and began working in medical fitness as a fitness specialist and personal trainer.
 In that time, he was able to expand his clientele to include running a physician referred exercise program.
 Not only did this lead to a position at the corporate office of a wellness management company, but it led him back to Chicago to begin a comprehensive program of study in Pilates.
 Wes completed his Fletcher Pilates comprehensive program in 2011 and the Fletcher Pilates Advanced Intensive (Tucson, Arizona) in 2017.
 He has taught studio Pilates in a commercial gym and at a Chicago neighborhood studio before opening Bird Dog Pilates & Fitness with Suzi Butcher in 2016.
 As a former gymnast, Wes coached for 4 seasons as an assistant coach to the Ball State University women’s team and also coached youth gymnasts, volleyball players, and tennis players.
-In addition to teaching Pilates, Wes works in wellness and medical fitness management.
-In his spare time, Wes enjoys playing tennis, working out and spending time with friends.
+In his spare time, Wes enjoys playing tennis, hiking, working out and spending time with friends.

 The Pilates Method